-On top of its cute star-shaped flowers, it stays ornamental all year long thanks to its beautiful leafage that ranges from bronze hues in spring to red and gold in fall.
+On top of its cute star-shaped flowers, it stays ornamental all year long thanks to its beautiful leafage that ranges from bronze hues in spring to red and gold in autumn.

-Amelanchier flowers are indeed shaped like stars, generally white, but some varieties can be a bit pinkish.
+Amelanchier flowers are indeed star-shaped, generally white, but some varieties can be a bit pinkish.

 The purple-colored berries, if they’re not all picked by birds, will be great for baking delicious pies and jam.

-Called serviceberries or other names depending on the variety, these fruits are indeed edible and can also be eaten raw.
+Called serviceberries or other names like rock pear depending on the variety, these fruits are indeed edible and can also be eaten raw.

 Lastly, note that amelanchier attracts birds, which is true for any of the 25 varieties that comprise this genus.